LudovicRousseau/pyscard/src/smartcard/doc/user-guide.rst

     >>>

-In this sample, an error checking chain is created that will check first for iso 7816-9 errors, then iso7816-8 errors, and finally iso7816-4 errors.
+In this sample, an error checking chain is created that will check first for ISO7816-9 errors, then ISO7816-8 errors, and finally ISO7816-4 errors.

 The first call to the error chain does not raise an exception, since 90 00 does not report any error.
-The second calls however raises a CheckingErrorException, caused by the iso7816-9 error checker.
+The second calls however raises a ``CheckingErrorException``, caused by the ISO7816-9 error checker.

 Filtering exceptions
 --------------------